Continuous Integration & Deployment¶

 Whenever a change is pushed to the master branch, the smoke suite of headless (see Testing redirects) and UI tests (see Smoke tests) are run against Firefox on Linux.
 If successful, the change is pushed to the dev environment, and the full suite of headless and UI tests are then run against Firefox on Windows 10 using Sauce Labs.
-This is handled by the pipeline, and is subject to change according to the settings in the jenkins.yml file in the repository.
+This is handled by the pipeline, and is subject to change according to the settings in the master.yml file in the repository.

 Push to prod branch (tagged)¶

 When a tagged commit is pushed to the prod branch, a production docker image is built and published to Docker Hub if needed (usually this will have already happened as a result of a push to the stage branch), and deployed to each production deployment.
 After each deployment is complete, the full suite of UI tests is run against Chrome and Internet Explorer on Windows 10, and the sanity suite is run against older versions of Internet Explorer (currently IE6 & IE7).
 If successful, the change is pushed to staging, tested, and then to production and the same tests are then run against production.
-As with untagged pushes, this is all handled by the pipeline, and is subject to change according to the settings in the jenkins.yml file in the repository.
+As with untagged pushes, this is all handled by the pipeline, and is subject to change according to the settings in the prod.yml file in the repository.

 Push to prod cheat sheet